Proton Pass Business Review 2026: Password Management & Secure Documentation for Small Business

 - Business Suite: $31,176/year

-Organizations also considering comprehensive productivity platforms can compare them to our detailed Proton Business Suite review, which examines the integrated approach, including email, calendar, storage, and VPN.
+For comprehensive productivity platforms, see our detailed Proton Business Suite review, which examines the full integrated approach including email, calendar, storage, VPN, Sheets, and Docs.

 Alternative Comparisons